getian107/PRScs/README.md

  - VALIDATION_BIM_PREFIX (required): Full path and the prefix of the bim file for the target (validation/testing) dataset.
 This file is used to provide a list of SNPs that are available in the target dataset.

  - SUM_STATS_FILE (required): Full path and the file name of the GWAS summary statistics.
-The summary statistics file must include either BETA + SE or BETA + P. When using BETA + SE as the input, the file must have the following format (including the header line):
+The summary statistics file must include either BETA/OR + SE or BETA/OR + P. When using BETA/OR + SE as the input, the file must have the following format (including the header line):

 ```
     SNP          A1   A2   BETA      SE